 - 1/4 tsp turmeric

-- In a pot over medium heat, warm up the olive oil and add carrots, celery, onion, and garlic.
-Cook until the onions are translucent.
+- In a pot over medium heat heat olive oil and add carrots, celery, and onion.
+Cook until the vegetables are soft and onions are translucent.
 Add garlic and cook for about 30 seconds or until fragrant.

 - When the onions are cooked, add the butter, melt, and stir until coated.

 - Add the flour and stir constantly for about 30 seconds letting the raw flour cook.